Bend-Hack-n-Slash/Library-Bend-Hack-n-Slash-Website/bookshelf/Projects/Building A Self-sufficent Christian Intentional Community (WIP)/src/Introduction.md

 ## Work in Progress

 As a small warning, this document is not complete.
-It is being added to and reworked, so is libel to change from week to week.
-There certainly may be mistakes or inconsistancies
+It is being added to and reworked, so is liable to change from week to week.
+There almost certainly will be mistakes or inconsistencies that will eventually be fixed as work progresses.

 ## Joining